Chapter 19: The Tragedy at Ong Thanh 062025

 witnessed his bravery and his competence in the heat of battle and would

-have probably listened to any tactical suggestions which he was willing
+have probably listened to any tactical suggestions that he was willing

 to throw out there.
 Coleman had often come around at Lai Khe during the